2002 Arkansas gubernatorial election

 The 2002 Arkansas gubernatorial election took place on November 5, 2002, for the post of Governor of Arkansas.
 Incumbent Republican governor Mike Huckabee defeated Democratic State Treasurer Jimmie Lou Fisher to win a second full term in office, despite losing 26 counties he won in 1998.
+This is the last gubernatorial election in Arkansas decided by a single-digit margin.